 - Start with your feet directly over your hips, legs straight.

 - Extend your legs away from your torso.
-Stop before you lower back arches up off the mat.
+Stop before your lower back arches up off the mat.

 - Then, use the contraction of your lower abdominal muscles to return the legs to starting position.

-- The moment your legs have returned to starting position, tuck your tailbone up a fraction of an inch as you exhale, so that your pelvis scoops forward and up off the mat just a bit.
+- When your legs return to starting position, tuck your tailbone up a fraction of an inch as you exhale so that your pelvis scoops forward and up off the mat just a bit.